This post may contain affiliate links. Please see our full Disclosure Policy for details.

 I have already admitted to being a little burned out, but it’s honestly just work-related.
 I’ve had such a hard time finding a balance in my life that I had to put something in the back seat, and sadly this little blog was the easiest candidate.

-So here we are, celebrating this blog for just one day with its namesake – a crumby cupcake.
+So here we are, celebrating this blog for just one day with its original namesake – a crumby cupcake.

 But, quite possibly, the best one I’ve shared yet.

 The Peanut Butter Hot Fudge Sundae Cupcake itself is incredibly moist, soft, and tender.
 Like…the softest cupcake you could ever eat, but strong enough to withstand a big pile of icing.
 How is that even possible??